szdc/brackets-cdn-suggestions/README.md

 ## Installation
 In Brackets, choose File > Extension Manager and click on the Available tab.
 Then search for `cdn suggestions`.

+## Roadmap
+The next step is to support a broader range of CDN services (e.g. [CDNJS](https://cdnjs.com/)) using the API by [jsDelivr](https://github.com/jsdelivr/api) - development is taking place in [branch v2](https://github.com/szdc/brackets-cdn-suggestions/tree/v2).